Superfund Compliance and Penalties

 EPA's Enforcement Response Policy for Sections 304, 311 and 312 of EPCRA and Section 103 of CERCLA (9/30/99), describes penalty responses for failures to report a release above a specified quantity of hazardous substances.

-EPA uses computer models to help analyze financial issues, including penalty calculations.
+EPA sometimes uses computer models to help analyze penalty-related issues, including calculations of the economic benefit of non-compliance and calculations of the violator’s ability to pay a penalty.
 These Enforcement Economic Models are available to local, state, and federal employees for their use in settlement negotiations.

 Learn more: Superfund enforcement authority